DietGhar

 3

 Add ginger-garlic paste and cook for 2 minutes.
-Add tomatoes and cook until they soften and the oil separates from the masala, about 5 minutes.
+Add tomatoes and cook until they soften and the oil separates from the masala, in about 5 minutes.

 4